storme-dev/frontend-lab/materials/landing_page.md

 # Landing Page

 The task is pretty obvious.
 It's just for slow start for you 😉.<br/>
-So you need to create Landing Page which will looks like this one: [Here will be url](https://itechart-interns-landing.herokuapp.com/) - needs some time to be loaded.
+So you need to create Landing Page which will looks like this one:
+<a target="_blank" href="https://itechart-interns-landing.herokuapp.com/" rel="noopener">Here is the url</a> - needs some time to be loaded.

 ### The requirements to the task: